Our service may or may not be a good fit for you.

 If any of the following apply to you, we’re probably not a good match for your needs at this particular time:

 - If you are are looking for a ‘quick fix’ or a ‘band-aid’ solution we are not the right service for you.
-As much as we would love to have magical powers 🙂 … unfortunately we can’t just wave a wand and take care of all your child’s problems within a week or two.
+As much as we would love to have magical powers 🙂 … unfortunately we can’t just wave a wand and fix everything overnight.

-- If you really don’t believe that professional counselling, coaching or assessment can possibly benefit your child, we’re not in the business of convincing you otherwise.
+- If you really don’t believe that professional counselling, coaching or assessment can possibly benefit your child, we’re not going to attempt to convince you otherwise.

-- If you are a low income earner who is struggling to pay the bills each month we are not the right service for you.
-Although Medicare rebates can make our services quite affordable for many families, we are a private clinic and we do not bulk bill.
+- If you are struggling to pay the bills each month we are not the right service for you.
+Although Medicare or private health rebates can make our services affordable for many families, we are a private clinic and we do not bulk bill.
 If you cannot afford to pay the ‘gap’ fees we recommend that you ask your GP for a referral to a government-funded service.

-- If you require appointments after hours or on weekends we are not the right service for you.
-We offer a professional service during office hours.
+- If you require appointments on weekends we are not the right service for you.
+We offer appointments until 6pm on most weekdays.
 We believe in a healthy work-life balance for our staff.
-And it can be ineffective to provide services when kids are tired.
-Or on weekends when they should be engaged in leisure activities with their friends and family.
+And it can be ineffective to provide services late in the evening when children are tired, or on weekends when they could otherwise be enjoying leisure activities with friends and family.

 - If you or your child are suffering from a serious mental illness or psychiatric disorder we are not the right service for you.
 (For example, schizophrenia, bipolar disorder, eating disorders, severe depression or anxiety, substance abuse, etc.) We recommend instead that you seek immediate help from your GP (or a government mental health service) and ask for a referral to a psychiatrist.